 Can I use EBT/Bridge Card to pay?

 Yes!
 Although you cannot pay upfront in full with SNAP benefits, you may sign up with an initial deposit and pay the remainder at weekly pickups with your Bridge Card.
 This option is currently available for pickup at Food Field (Saturdays) only.
 Please email us (email@example.com) if you have questions about this option.

 What is the closest pick up site to my home in…..

 Check out the new map on our About Us page!
-There are five pickup options to choose from, each marked on the map in purple.
+There are seven pickup options to choose from, each marked on the map in orange.